MindTime vs Personality Models

 The often confusing world of personality traits

-Nearly all personality type test such as MBTI, DiSC, and Big 5*, use a number of observable behavioural traits to describe a person’s personality.
-The Big 5, for example, uses: extraversion; agreeableness; conscientiousness; neuroticism; and openness.
+Nearly all personality type tests such as MBTI, DiSC, and Big 5*, use a number of observable behavioral (corrected spelling) traits to describe a person’s personality.
+The Big 5, for example, uses extraversion; agreeableness; conscientiousness; neuroticism; and openness.
 There are literally hundreds of such personality traits to choose from, very few of which have any meaningful predictive value.
-In the world of these trait based models there is no true framework or overarching theory of differences, just a lot of descriptions of behaviours (traits).
+In the world of these trait-based models, there is no true framework or overarching theory of differences, just a lot of descriptions of behaviors (traits).

 However, MindTime changes the game.
 It is a scientifically validated theory that explains WHY people behave the way they do and as such MindTime provides powerful predictive insight into why we are the way we are.

 * Myers-Briggs is a trademark or registered trademark of The Myers & Briggs Foundation in the United States and other countries.
 DiSC® is a registered trademark of John Wiley & Sons, Inc. or its affiliated companies.

 There are three fundamental priorities that drive the behavior of every sentient being.
 These priorities act as the filters we perceive through, the mechanisms behind how thoughts are shaped, the drivers of what motivates us at the most fundamental level, and the origins of why we behave the way we do.
 MindTime is highly predictive because it is measuring these motivating forces in each person, the origins of behaviors, rather than the behaviors as described by traits.

 Unlike personality models, and far beyond their capabilities, MindTime is able to describe individuals, team cultures and organisations as thinking systems all within one common framework and language.